jhoyuen/CSharpPubSubMaman/README.md

 # CSharpPubSubMaman
-An example of how to code using a publisher subscriber architecture in Dotnet C# - reference Nick Chapsas's course - https://www.youtube.com/watch?v=IDJv0S9yf7Q&amp;ab_channel=NickChapsas
+Examples of how to code using a publisher subscriber architecture in Dotnet C#

+## Example 1: PubSubWithSNS
+Example on how to use AWS SNS with dotnet.
+Reference tutorial from Rahul Nath youtube channel course on SNS - https://www.youtube.com/watch?v=XVQwgeUWXVY&ab_channel=RahulNath